Elephant (Top 3 examples of Phrygian tonality in easily recognizable songs)

 #2 most recognizable example of a Phrygian scale: Lord of The Rings, One Ring to Rule Them All

-If you start at the 40 second mark, you can hear that haunting and also incredibly recognizable theme for the one ring, the master ring, the ruling ring, the precious.
-Hobbits and Wizards and Elves all agree, this Phryigian melody drives the entire Tolkein universe forward.
+If you start at the 40-second mark, you can hear that haunting and incredibly recognizable theme for the one ring, the master ring, the ruling ring, the precious.
+Hobbits and Wizards and Elves all agree, this Phrygian melody drives the entire Tolkein universe forward.

 #3 most recognizable example of a Phrygian scale: Missy Elliot’s Get Your Freak On